-And another remarked:“The key question is: Does the patient believe in his treatment?
-It is highly important in diabetes while it may not be for other diseases such as cancer and multiple sclerosis where the patients believe completely in their treatment.
-In diabetes it much less and patients want natural treatment” (E).
+Another physician remarked: ‘The key question is: Does the patient believe in his treatment?
+It is highly important for diabetes care.
+It may not be so important for other diseases, such as cancer and multiple sclerosis, for which patients believe completely in their treatment.
+In diabetes, there is much less belief and patients want natural treatment’.

-Indeed, PWDs mentioned that they do not trust the antidiabetic medications and they believe that medications are harmful and cause complications, a PWD noted: “The pills are harmful, 40% of the patients who complicated with kidney disease because of medications” (PWD).

-And in another group, a newly diagnosied PWD mentioned: "I have read about medications that harm.
-Yes, they are harmful in the long-term.
-Maybe not for the short-term but if you take medications for years it is not good" (PWD).

-One of the PWDs summarized the discussion regarding medications: “I think we need someone to guide the patients who do not want medications/ pills.
-So maybe in a natural way, alternative medicine.
-Why the health plan cannot suggest a solution for this?
-Or they have but we do not know about that.”
-(PWD).
+Indeed, PWDs stated that they do not trust antidiabetic medications and believe they are harmful and cause complications.
+As one PWD noted: ‘The pills are harmful, 40% of patients have kidney disease complications because of medications’.
+In another group, a newly diagnosed PWD reported: ‘I have read about medications that cause harm.
+Yes, they’re harmful in the long term.
+Maybe not in the short term, but if you take medications for years it’s not good’.
+One PWD summarized: ‘I think we need someone to guide patients who don’t want to take medications/ pills, maybe to go in a natural way, use alternative medicine.
+Why can’t the healthcare organizations suggest a solution for this?
+Or maybe they do, but we don’t know about it’.

-Shared decision-making was one of the demands, people with diabetes want an informative treatment plan and to have the option to choose another treatment plan if they do not accept the proposed treatment; medications or a diet.
+Shared decision-making was another demand that people with diabetes raised.
+They wanted an informative treatment plan and the option to choose another treatment plan if they do not accept the proposed treatment, medications, or diet.

-“Not to be in a limited approach, what did the dietitian tell me? ("This is the diet that I give you and if you do not (…) [accept] I have nothing to add”).
-Also, the physician said (“why are you coming to me if you don’t agree with the treatment?”).
-There should also be an alternative (…) they should tell me: O.K. there is A and there is B. Should be more than one option but that does not exist” (PWD).
+‘I don’t want to be given a limited approach.
+What did the dietitian tell me?
+This is the diet that I give you and if you don’t (…) [accept], I have nothing more to say.
+Also, the physician said, “Why are you coming to me if you don’t agree with the treatment?”
+There should also be an alternative (…) they should tell me, okay, there is A and there is B. There should be more than one option but that does not exist’.

-Multidisciplinary care under one roof and at the same visit emerged by the patients as highly important, and lack of it could be a treatment barrier.
+Multidisciplinary care under one roof and during the same visit was a highly important factor among individuals with diabetes.
+They indicated that not having this could be a treatment barrier.

-“When it's all under one roof at the same time it's much more efficient (…) it's easier.
-It's not that today I'm going to a family physician or a diabetes physician and on Thursday I have to go to a dietitian.”
-(PWD).
+‘When it's all under one roof and provided at the same time, it's much more efficient (…) it's easier.
+It's not that today I'm going to a family physician or a diabetes physician and on Thursday I have to go to a dietitian’.

-The above-detailed domains were found as valuable to people with diabetes.
-We performed a literature search to identify well-validated questionnaires and the Problem Areas in Diabetes (PAID)17 was found to cover most of the domains that have arisen in the present study.
+The domains described here were found valuable for people with diabetes.
+After running the focus groups, we performed a literature search to identify well-validated questionnaires.
+We found that the Problem Areas in Diabetes (PAID)17 questionnaire covered most of the domains that arose in this study.

 Discussion

-This study identified valuable aspects for people with diabetes that can be used as the basis for PROMs in diabetes.
+This study identified valuable aspects for people with diabetes that can be used as the basis for PROMs in diabetes care.
 The analyses revealed four overarching aspects.
-First, several challenges have been found to face people with diabetes including decrease in physical function and fatigue, healthy lifestyle struggles, hypoglycemia, sexual dysfunction and financial burden.
-Second, various negative emotions found to be accompany the life with diabetes; anxiety, distress, loneliness and depression.
-Third, self-management ability arose in the discussions as a cornerstone in the treatment process which can be improved with guidance and support by the health providers.
-Fourth, the patient-clinician relationship was emphasized in the groups, including shared decision-making, trust in the clinicians and antidiabetic medications.
-To the best of our knowledge, this is the first study in Israel that addressed PROMs in diabetes care.
+First, several challenges that people with diabetes reported facing included decreased physical functioning, fatigue, struggles implementing a healthy lifestyle, hypoglycaemia, sexual dysfunction and financial burdens.
+Second, various negative emotions and mental health issues accompanied life with diabetes, including anxiety, distress, loneliness and depression.
+Third, self-management ability arose as a cornerstone of the treatment process which could be improved with guidance and support by health care providers.
+Fourth, the patient-clinician relationship was emphasized, including the importance of shared decision-making, and trust in the clinicians and prescribed antidiabetic medications.
+This is apparently the first study in Israel addressing PROMs in diabetes care.